National Science Foundation

 Grant in 2016

-NGCodec Inc. specializes in video encoding technology that adheres to the HEVC standard, also known as H.265, and supports AVC/H.264.
-Founded in 2012 and based in Sunnyvale, California, the company develops innovative solutions for cloud video processing, transcoding, and interactive applications in virtual and augmented reality.
-NGCodec's flagship product, Reality Codec, is designed for ultra-low latency and high-quality video compression, utilizing advanced algorithms and silicon logic.
-The company primarily targets markets such as decoder system-on-chip, encoder field-programmable gate array, and encoder system-on-chip, and serves clients globally.
-As of July 2019, NGCodec operates as a subsidiary of Xilinx, which supports its efforts to enhance real-time media experiences, particularly in the AWS marketplace.
+NGCodec Inc. is a technology company that specializes in video encoding solutions, focusing on high efficiency video coding (HEVC) standards, also known as H.265.
+Founded in 2012 and headquartered in Sunnyvale, California, the company develops advanced video encoders and decoders designed for cloud video processing, transcoding, and applications in virtual and augmented reality.
+NGCodec's flagship product, Reality Codec, optimizes video compression for ultra-low latency and high-quality performance, making it suitable for real-time media experiences.
+The company's offerings include silicon-based HEVC video decoders and field-programmable gate array (FPGA) implementations, catering to various markets such as decoder system-on-chip and encoder markets globally.
+NGCodec operates as a subsidiary of Xilinx, Inc., leveraging its resources to enhance its innovative solutions in the video technology space.

 Killer Snails